Musk to step back from Trump administration role as Tesla profits plunge

 Tesla’s biggest sales slump comes from Europe, where its once-dominant position is now under pressure.

-In Germany alone, sales plunged 76% compared to February 2024, with just 1,429 units sold, according to the German Federal Motor Transport Authority.
+In Germany alone, sales plunged 76% in February compared to the previous year, with just 1,429 units sold, according to the German Federal Motor Transport Authority.
 Tesla’s decline in the country is even more pronounced when you consider that in February 2025, 35,949 electric vehicles overall were newly registered in Germany – 30.8% more than in the same month last year.

 It’s not certain if there’s a direct correlation between Tesla sales dropping in Germany and Musk’s known support for Germany’s AfD, as sales have been declining over the past year.
 However, sales dropped exponentially once Trump rejoined the Oval Office.
 It’s hard to ignore this when overall EV sales are up across the country.